 Most email issues happen when an email account is added to an email client.
 It might be that you entered a setting incorrectly, or that your mail client tried to guess various settings and got them wrong.
 Either way, the first thing to check is if you are using the correct settings.

-In cPanel, you can find the settings under Email Accounts » Connect Devices.
-The below screenshot shows the settings for email@example.com.
+In cPanel, you can find the settings you need under Email Accounts » Connect Devices.
+The below image shows the settings for email@example.com.

 Image: cPanel’s ‘Connect Devices’ page.

 Please contact us if you are not sure what the incoming and outgoing server name should be.

 Email clients that try to guess the mail server’s name typically go for the mail subdomain.
 For instance, if your domain is example.com your email client might try mail.example.com.
 This may work if the mail subdomain resolves – that is, if there is a DNS A or CNAME record for the subdomain.

 It is very likely that there is a DNS record for the mail subdomain.
 However, unless the subdomain has an SSL certificate you won’t be able to connect to the mail server securely.
 In general, we therefore recommend using the server’s hostname as the incoming and outgoing server name.

 Another setting to check is the username.
 Most email clients ask for three bits of information: your name (as shown to people receiving emails from you), your username and your password.
 The username should be your full email address.
 Some email clients, including Thunderbird, use only the name-part by default – that is, everything before the @-symbol.
 So, if your email address is firstname.lastname@example.org the username may be truncated to just mail.
 In that case you need to manually change the username.

 Obviously, the password has to be correct.
 If you see an error message along the lines of “wrong username or password” then you need to check the password.
 An easy way to do so is by trying to log in to web mail for your domain.
 If the password doesn’t work then you have found the issue, and if the password does work then there may be a typo in the password you entered in your mail client.